utopia-rise/fmod-gdextension/README.md

 You should now be ready to go with Fmod and Godot !

+NOTE: The Fmod singleton must be the first autoload otherwise issues can arise from calling the Fmod singleton from other autoloaded scripts.

 ### Fmod on android with GDNative

 Fmod require a specific .jar to run on Android + some additionnal setup lines in the godot java wrapper for Android.